psychicEgg/EDHM/Odyssey/3rdPartyMods/KeyBindings/Readme.md

 **Description:**

-This Controls the Key bindings for Elite Dangerous 4.0.<br>
+This Controls the Keybindings for Elite Dangerous 4.0.<br>

 -------------------------------------------------------------------------

 **How to use:**

-- `F1`: Toggle ON/OFF all the White Objects from Radar.
+- `F1`: Toggle ON/OFF All the White Objects from Radar (in Normal Flight).
 - `F2`: Cycle HUD Panel's Shadows Intensity.
 - `F3`: Cycle Cabin Ambient Lights Intensity.
 - `F4`: Cycle Radar Grid Lines Intensity.

+- `Not Assigned`: Shows/Hides Own Shield.
+- `Not Assigned`: Sunglasses Mode (Bloom) Toogle.

 <br><br><br>

 **Mod Hotkeys can be changed:**